Student Employment Policies and Procedures

 Graduate students holding 50% Teaching Assistant positions must receive approval from the Graduate Board before any additional appointments can be processed.
 The Graduate Dean requires a letter requesting the exception from the student's board and/or faculty adviser.
 The letter must give the details for the job (amount of time involved), and how the additional work will affect the student's progress to degree.

-Rest Periods.
-"The supervisor will grant a part-time employee one 15-minute rest period for each work period of three continuous hours or more, not to exceed two rest periods per day, unless operational considerations require the employee to continue working during these periods.
-Such rest periods are considered time worked."
+Per Staff Personnel Policy 22-B.2: "A part-time employee may be granted one 15-minute rest period for each work period of three continuous hours or more not to exceed two rest periods per day."

 The University is required by law to pay worker's medical expenses and disability payments for on-the-job injuries.
 Contact your Human Resource Service Team or Risk Management for further information regarding Worker's Compensation.